-- Debate Club (Mr. O'Sullivan)
+- Debate Club (Mr O'Sullivan)

 - Year 9 trip to All Saints' Church

 - Year 10 Buddhist speaker visit

 - Year 11 trip to Stanmore Church

-- Year 7 trip to British Museum

 A Level Philosophy is offered at Bentley Wood (not Religious Studies).
 Careers pursued by students of Philosophy are varied and extraordinary.
-Ex-students of Philosophy include: politicians, musicians and CEOs.
+Ex-students of Philosophy include politicians, musicians and CEOs.